 Division I 16 Core Courses Division II 14 Core Courses Division II 16 Core Courses (2013 and After) 4 years of English.
 3 years of English.
 3 years of English.
 3 years of mathematics (Algebra I or higher).
 2 years of mathematics (Algebra I or higher).
 2 years of mathematics (Algebra I or higher).
 2 years of natural/physical science (1 year of lab if offered by high school).
 2 years of natural/physical science (1 year of lab if offered by high school).
 2 years of natural/physical science (1 year of lab if offered by high school).
 1 year of additional English, mathematics or natural/physical science.
 2 years of additional English, mathematics or natural/physical science.
 3 years of additional English, mathematics or natural/physical science.
 2 years of social science.
 2 years of social science.
 2 years of social science.
-4 years of additional courses (from any area above, foreign language or comparative religion/philosophy).
-3 years of additional courses (from any area above, foreign language or comparative religion/philosophy).
-4 years of additional courses (from any area above, foreign language comparative religion/philosophy).
+4 years of additional courses (from 3 years of additional courses (from 4 years of additional courses (from any area above, foreign language comparative religion/philosophy).